alchemy-fr/Phraseanet-Docs/en/Admin/SearchEngine.rst

 .. topic:: The essential

-    Phraseanet is bundled with Phrasea engine as defailt search engine.
+    Phraseanet is bundled with Phrasea engine as default search engine.
     Phrasea allows Phraseanet Thesaurus binding to search engine results.
     If Phraseanet Thésaurus is not activated, SphinxSearch can be enabled.
-    This section explains advantages of both and how they should be setup.
+    This section explains advantages of both and how they should be set.

 .. warning::